Skip Takeout – This Chicken Pad Thai is Faster, Better + Healthier

 Notes

-Inspired by: Recipe Tin Eats
+Inspired by: Recipe Tin Eats, Woks of Life

 Tamarind Pulp: you can substitute tamarind puree, but not concentrate.
 We found the pulp to be a flavorful, inexpensive option and sourced from a local urban Asian supermarket.
 If using the pulp, you want to rehydrate with 1-2x hot water versus pulp.
 Once mixed, it should turn into a paste.
 Using a fine mesh sieve to strain out the pulp.